DWELL

 I designed a system to help users create different task/event views and filters for ease of access through user testing, card sorting, and tree testing.

-Hover over circles to see more insights.
+Hover over circles to see insights.

 This seamless, 3-step onboarding experience is focused on allowing users to directly interact with DWELL's features while learning about them.